Nitrokey/nitrokey-documentation/source/components/nitrophone/hmdm/launcher-app-installation.rst

 .. important::

-   We recommand to backup your data before installing MDM.
+   We recommend to backup your data before installing MDM.

 Your NitroPhone needs to be connected to the internet during the configuration and you also need a PC.